samuel-hunter/posix-shm/README.md

 Common Lisp bindings to the POSIX shared memory API.

-This library is currently in alpha.
-All supported functions are tested; however, `fstat` and `fchown` are not yet implemented.

 The POSIX shared memory (or `shm`) API "allows processes to communicate information by sharing a region of memory." (`shm_overview(7)`).
 This library provides a wrapper over the POSIX shm API, providing an interface more comfortable for lispers.